Legorooj/skip-ci/README.md

 The default pattern will match `[skip <KEYWORD>]` or `[<KEYWORD> skip]`, where `KEYWORD` is one of `actions`, `ga`, or `ci`.
 It will also match if there is a hyphen (`-`) between `KEYWORD` and `skip`.

-Please note that only the `HEAD` commit will be checked for this pattern.
+Only the `HEAD` commit will be checked for this pattern.

 ## Outputs